-My research interests are focused on examining and improving the well-being of people with disabilities and their families across various applied and community contexts, using a variety of research methodologies.
-Specific topics of interest include: using behavioural skills training to teach rapport building skills to clinicians; therapeutic rapport and how it relates to treatment success for children with autism; mental health and vulnerable populations; family experiences of disability; behavioural interventions to improve transition difficulties; using behavioural methods to study mindfulness-based approaches.
+My research focuses on understanding and improving the well-being of people with disabilities and their families across the lifespan.
+Some topics of interest include: using behavioural skills training to teach rapport building skills to clinicians; examining therapeutic rapport and how it relates to treatment success; exploring mental health among vulnerable populations; understanding family experiences of disability; evaluating behavioural interventions to improve transition difficulties; using behavioural methods to study mindfulness-based approaches.

 Salem-Guirgis, S., Albaum, C., Tablon, P., Burnham Riosa, P., Nicholas, D., Drmic, I., & Weiss, J. A. (2019).
 MYmind: A concurrent group-based mindfulness intervention for youth with autism and their parents.
 Mindfulness. doi: https://doi.org/10.1007/s12671-019-01107-9